w3c/wai-intro-atag/content/education.md

   </ul>
 </div>

-Your built-in editor functionality needs to be accessible for people who interact with built-in editors in different ways, including through keyboard, mouse, and speech recognition software.
+People who interact with built-in editors in different ways, including through keyboard, mouse, and speech recognition software, need to be able to edit contents.

 ### Everyone can Improve Accessibility of Existing Content

 <p class="persona"><strong>Persona: </strong>
-  Jenny is the director of a rural school.
+  Irina is the director of a rural school.
 </p>
 <div class="quotes">
   <ul>